-Steve Peat will help you flog your old bike bits - MBR
+Flog your old bike bits at Peaty's Bike Bonanza this Sunday - MBR

-The 4th annual Peatys Bike Bonanza is happening in November.
+The 5th annual Peaty’s Bike Bonanza is happening in November.
 A great place to buy and sell used bikes, bike parts and other random mtb bits and bobs.

 >>> Nine reasons we’ll miss Steve Peat now he’s retired